 The Groups

-The Trio system utilizes a number of group types according to the group's required/optional, singular/multiple definitions and other limitations The software utilizes these group types:
+The Trio system utilizes a number of group types according to the group's required/optional, singular/multiple definitions and other limitations.
+These are the supported group types:

 The Lookup Value (LV) Group Type